MAHINSARKER/Course-Software-Engineering-Final-Report/README.md

 # Project Implementation
-This document describes the software implementation by mahin.
+This document describes the software implementation.
-Note: The word 'implementation' has been corrected by mahin.